-Installing i.LON SmartServer Programming Tools
+Installing i.LON SmartServer 2.0 Programming Tools

-To install the full version of the i.LON SmartServer Programming Tools on a computer on which the demo version is not installed, follow these steps:
+To install the full version of the i.LON SmartServer 2.0 Programming Tools, follow these steps:

-1. Insert the i.LON SmartServer Programming Tools DVD into your DVD-ROM drive.
-If your computer does not have a DVD-ROM, insert the i.LON SmartServer Programming Tools DVD on a network-accessible computer that has a DVD-ROM and copy the files on the DVD to a shared network drive.
-You can then copy the LonWorks\iLON\Development folder from the shared drive to your computer and install the i.LON SmartServer Programming Tools.

-2. If the i.LON SmartServer setup application does not launch immediately, click Start on the taskbar and then and click Run.
-Browse to the setup.exe file on the root directory of the i.LON SmartServer DVD and click Open.
-The i.LON SmartServer main menu opens.
+- 1. Insert the i.LON SmartServer 2.0 Programming Tools DVD into your DVD-ROM drive.
+If your computer does not have a DVD-ROM, insert the i.LON SmartServer 2.0 Programming Tools DVD on a network-accessible computer that has a DVD-ROM and copy the files on the DVD to a shared network drive.
+You can then copy the LonWorks\iLON\Development folder from the shared drive to your computer and install the i.LON SmartServer 2.0 Programming Tools. - 2.
+If the i.LON SmartServer 2.0 setup application does not launch immediately, click Start on the taskbar and then and click Run.
+Browse to the setup.exe file on the root directory of the i.LON SmartServer 2.0 Programming Tools DVD and click Open.
+The i.LON SmartServer 2.0 2.
+0 main menu opens.